microsoft/AdaptiveCards/specs/DesignDiscussions/TextHeadings.md

 # Text Headings

+Need to indicate to screen reader software that certain text acts as a heading, for accessible card navigation.

 ![Sample Card with Headings](https://user-images.githubusercontent.com/4442788/110691207-db662b80-81b2-11eb-9265-856d1885ad64.png)

 Web - `<h2>` or `aria-level="2"` supports levels 1-6 (though aria-level has no max, per spec)